kenny-leong/threadit/README.md

 * Users are unable to post a comment unless they are logged in

-## Create/Update a Comment

-* Users can comment under a post if they have joined the subreddit the post belongs to
-* Users can edit their comments as long it belongs to the user

 ## View Votes

 * Users can view the net votes (upvotes - downvotes) of a post or comment without being logged in